 Creating an Intercultural Society

 The foundation collaborates with various entities such as the Tokyo Metropolitan Government, municipalities, regional international associations, private organizations and others to establish a network for the promotion of intercultural cohesion, contribute to the activation of local communities and realize "Tokyo, where people shine".

 Efforts toward Creating a Intercultural Society

-Aiming to realize an intercultural society where foreigners living in Tokyo can live and thrive with peace of mind, we implement various projects including below.
+Aiming to realize an intercultural society where foreign residents in Tokyo can live and thrive with peace of mind, we implement various projects including below.

 Tokyo Multilingual Consultation Navi

 When foreign residents in Tokyo have problems in their daily lives, they often do not know who to consult with.
 We accept such consultations, provide the necessary information, and connect them to appropriate organizations according to their needs.

 In addition, we deal with cases that are difficult to respond to at each city's foreign consultation desk, such as minority language and expert consultation.
 We also provide interpretation support when language support is inadequate at the destination organization.